antoniooliveira03/Projects/README.md

 **Industrial Applications of AI**

 This folder contains two projects that I was given the liberty to choose, being only restricted by two different themes.
 The first one
 (Assingment 3) consists of an exploration on how AI influences Supply Chain Management, where I chose to predict the delivery time of food.
 I retrieved a dataset from Kaggle, and performed EDA and predictions tasks, achieving satisfatory results.
+A py file with functions used accross the notebook was also created.
-The second one (Assignment 4)
+The second one (Assignment 4) consists of AI applications to the Education field, where I chose to evaluate the sentiment transmited by reviewers of the Harvard University.
+Since I felt this initial task did not yield satisfatory results, I added another task that consisted of predicting the rating given by said reviewers.
+Two external py files were also created and developed for each task.

 **Web Mining**

 This project consists on performing Sentiment Analysis on airline reviews by employing Machine Learning, Deep Learning and Lexicon-Based Methods.
 With the ML and DL models we aim to predict the Overall Rating given by the airline's clients given their review.
 Pre-trained models such as BERT were used, as well as the fine-tuning of the base architecture of LSTM.
+External py files were also used in order to keep the notebooks cleaner.

 **NTT Project**